Skip to main content

 Julie Kientz, HCDE Professor & Chair

-Drinking fountain with water spouting out.
+School drinking fountain with water flowing

 Bridging gaps to safe drinking water in Washington schools